Long-range frustration in minimal vertex cover problem on random graphs: Introduction

-Except the above approaches, there are also analytical frameworks based on the geometrical properties of MVC, or directly at the zero temperature.
 The first framework is based on the greedy leaf removal (GLR) procedure.
 On an undirected graph, any vertex with a degree one is a leaf, and its only nearest neighbor is correspondingly a root.
-The GLR procedure is the iterative removal of any root with all its adjacent edges, and the final residual subgraph is a core.
-This procedure is originally adopted as a local algorithm to reduce problem size for the maximum matching (MM) problem \cite{Karp.Sipser-IEEFoCS-1981, Aronson.Frieze.Pittel-RandStrucAlgo-1998}.
-The GLR procedure breaks a graph into a removed subgraph, whose roots are a part of solutions of MVC and MM problems, and a core.
+The GLR procedure is the iterative removal of any root with all its adjacent edges, and leaves the residual subgraph as a core.
+This procedure is originally adopted as a local algorithm to reduce problem size for the maximum matching (MM) problem \cite{Karp.Sipser-IEEFoCS-1981, Aronson.Frieze.Pittel-RandStrucAlgo-1998}, which finds matchings (a set of edges without shared vertices) with the maximal cardinality.
+It is easy to verify that the roots constitute a part of a solution of MVC, and those edges connecting roots and their leaves belong to a part of a solution of MM.
 The analytical theory of cores is developed on ER random graphs \cite{Bauer.Golinelli-EPJB-2001} and further on general random graphs \cite{Liu.Csoka.Zhou.Posfai-PRL-2012}.
-With the analytical theory of both core and roots from GLR procedure, the energy densities of MVC and MM problems on general random graphs are further estimated \cite{Zhao.Zhou-JSTAT-2019}.
-As it is shown for MVC problem in \cite{Zhao.Zhou-JSTAT-2019}, when a core is absent, this theory gives a correct calculation of energy density.
-When there is a core, the trivial fixed point of the core percolation theory, which corresponds to a null core, still leads to an estimation of energy density.
+With the analytical theory of both core and roots from the GLR procedure, the energy densities of the MVC and MM problems on general random graphs are further estimated \cite{Zhao.Zhou-JSTAT-2019}.
+As it is shown for the MVC problem in \cite{Zhao.Zhou-JSTAT-2019}, when a core is absent, this theory gives a correct calculation of energy density.
+When there is a core, the trivial fixed point of the core percolation theory leads to an underestimation of energy density.
+In \cite{Zhao.Zhou-JSTAT-2019}, equation (\ref{eq:x0-rs}) can be easily reproduced on ER random graphs with a simple geometrical interpretation.
 A similar framework is also applied on the MM problem on the undirected bipartite representation of directed graphs \cite{Zhao.Zhou-PRE-2019}.
-Generalized versions of GLR procedure and their percolation analysis can also be found in other combinatorial optimization problems, such as $k$-XORSAT problem \cite{Mezard.RicciTersenghi.Zecchina-JStatPhys-2003, Cocco.etal-PRL-2003}, Boolean networks \cite{Correale.etal-PRL-2006}, maximum independent set problem \cite{Lucibello.RicciTersenghi-IntJStatMech-2014}, minimum dominating set problem \cite{Zhao.Zhou-JStatPhys-2015, Zhao.Zhou-LNCS-2015}, covering problems on hypergraphs \cite{Coutinho.etal-PRL-2020}, and $z$-matching problem on bipartite graphs \cite{Zhao-JSTAT-2023}.
+Generalized versions of the GLR procedure and their percolation analysis can also be found in other combinatorial optimization problems, such as $k$-XORSAT problem \cite{Mezard.RicciTersenghi.Zecchina-JStatPhys-2003, Cocco.etal-PRL-2003}, Boolean networks \cite{Correale.etal-PRL-2006}, maximum independent set problem \cite{Lucibello.RicciTersenghi-IntJStatMech-2014}, minimum dominating set problem \cite{Zhao.Zhou-JStatPhys-2015, Zhao.Zhou-LNCS-2015}, covering problems on hypergraphs \cite{Coutinho.etal-PRL-2020}, and $z$-matching problem on bipartite graphs \cite{Zhao-JSTAT-2023}.